-GPS works by measuring how long it takes radio signals to travel from satellites to your receiver, then using those travel times to calculate your position through a process called trilateration.
-Each of the 31 operational GPS satellites orbiting Earth at approximately 20,200 kilometers altitude continuously broadcasts its exact position and the precise time the signal was transmitted.
+GPS (Global Positioning System) works by measuring how long it takes radio signals to travel from orbiting satellites to your receiver, then using those travel times to calculate your exact position through a process called trilateration.
+Each of the 31 operational GPS satellites orbiting Earth at approximately 20,200 kilometers altitude continuously broadcasts its precise position and the exact time the signal was transmitted using onboard atomic clocks.
 Your phone or GPS device captures these signals, measures the tiny differences in arrival times, and uses the known speed of light to calculate how far away each satellite is.
-With distances from at least four satellites, the receiver can pinpoint your location in three dimensions to within a few meters — or even centimeters with professional-grade equipment.
+With distances from at least four satellites, the receiver can pinpoint your location in three dimensions -- latitude, longitude, and altitude -- to within a few meters, or even centimeters with professional-grade equipment.

-The system was developed by the US Department of Defense starting in the 1970s and became fully operational in 1995.
-Originally designed for military navigation, it was opened to civilian use after a Korean Air Lines flight (KAL 007) was shot down in 1983 after straying off course due to navigation error — a tragedy that prompted President Reagan to commit to making the system available for civilian aviation.
-Today GPS underpins not just navigation but also financial systems (timestamping transactions), power grid synchronization, scientific research, and the timing of cellular networks.
+The system was developed by the United States Department of Defense starting in the 1970s and became fully operational in April 1995.
+Originally designed for military navigation and precision-guided munitions, GPS was opened to civilian use after Korean Air Lines Flight 007 was shot down in September 1983 after straying into Soviet airspace due to a navigation error.
+The tragedy killed all 269 people aboard and prompted President Ronald Reagan to commit to making the GPS system available for civilian aviation safety.
+Today GPS underpins not just navigation but financial transaction timestamping, power grid synchronization, cellular network timing, scientific research, precision agriculture, and autonomous vehicle guidance -- a global infrastructure so pervasive that its failure would cascade through virtually every sector of modern civilization.

 Understanding how GPS actually functions reveals why it is both more impressive and more fragile than it appears.
 The precision required is extraordinary: a timing error of one microsecond produces a position error of 300 meters.
 The signals are extraordinarily weak.
-The system depends on corrections for atmospheric delays, relativistic effects, and satellite clock drift.
-And the satellites themselves require constant monitoring and updating from ground control stations.
+The system depends on corrections for atmospheric delays, relativistic effects predicted by Einstein, and satellite clock drift.
+And the satellites themselves require constant monitoring and updating from ground control stations operated 24 hours a day.

 The GPS Satellite Constellation